 Lastly, an important underwriting concept to understand is “Life Expectancy Compression.”
 Nursing home need is determined more by physical (as defined by mobility, activities of daily living, and instrumental activities of daily living) and cognitive impairments than medical impairments (heart disease, diabetes, cancer, etc).
 Research has shown that these impairments put patients at risk of accelerated physical decline.
 Nursing homes, while necessary for some people, are not healthy places.
 The patient, once removed from the familiar comforts of home, can often become socially isolated, and this social disruption and isolation can adversely affect health.
 Furthermore, this group setting presents increased risks of contracting contagious diseases–diseases which medically frail bodies are not well equipped to handle.

 Current life expectancy trends indicate that more people than ever are living at a relatively healthy state up to average target ages based on their demographics.
 But if a person experiences any significant health impairment, then their remaining life expectancy usually becomes compressed.
 For example, a healthy individual in the 75 to 80 age range that lives at home, is able to care for and transport themselves, and pursues leisure vocations and social interaction, could have a life expectancy of ten or twenty years.
-But if that individual experiences a TIA/stroke or breaks a hip, and then must either access home care or move into an assisted living or skilled nursing facility, it is more likely that the life expectancy range would compress to less than five years.
+But if that individual experiences a TIA/stroke or breaks a hip, and then must either access home care or move into an assisted living, like those on this website, or skilled nursing facility, it is more likely that the life expectancy range would compress to less than five years.
 The average life expectancy in a nursing home is 13 months, and in assisted living about two to three years, according to the Journal of the American Geriatrics Society (JAGS).

 Key “Life Expectancy Compression” Factors